Essential Linux Commands for Beginners (2024)

 - Showing Your Current Working Directory (pwd): Unsure of your current location in the file system?
 Use

-to display the full path of your working directory:pwd
+pwdto display the full path of your working directory:pwd - Viewing File Contents (cat): The

-- Getting System Information (uname): Uncover basic information about your system using
+catcommand displays the contents of a text file:cat example.txt - Getting System Information (uname): Uncover basic information about your system using

-flag displays all available information, including kernel version, operating system name, and machine hardware name. - Checking Available Disk Space (df): Monitor your disk usage with
+-aflag displays all available information, including kernel version, operating system name, and machine hardware name. - Checking Available Disk Space (df): Monitor your disk usage with

-.
+df.
 This command displays information about available and used space on your mounted file systems:df

 Essential Text Manipulation Tools